Drizin/CodegenCS/docs/Comparison-Roslyn.md

 # How does CodegenCS compare to Roslyn?

-Roslyn has a **totally** different purpose, so this is like comparing Apples to Organges.
+Roslyn has a **totally** different purpose, so this is like comparing Apples to Oranges.

 ## What is Roslyn?